jmrfdm/gvsip/README.md

+# Connect google voice with asterisk (Naf’s gvsip) only
+Long story short, google dropped XMMP and Obitalk dropped Obi1x0, we didn't hear/make calls from obi anymore.
+Until I saw Naf’s gvsip worked with openPBX and Incredible PBX.
+But I don't like the idea of DDD and LAMP.

 I'm able to set up a asterisk server with Naf’s gvsip, to work with obi100 and google voice without DDD and OPENPBX.
 It show that asterisk alone could easy work for one google voice number and one sipphone.
 It should work with a few google voice numbers and a few sipphones at the same time if you know how to write the extensions.conf manually.

 The tutorial is based on Ubuntu 18.04 minimal (any ubuntu 18.04 will do, minimal will be smallet, you could consider adding ssh server for remote acess ).

-##install asterisk
+## Install asterisk

-###Clone Naf’s gvsip branch:
+### Clone Naf’s gvsip branch:
 ```
 cd /usr/src
 sudo git clone --depth=1 https://github.com/naf419/asterisk.git --branch gvsip  ##narrow clone